top of page

 Healing & accountability can exist in the same room.

 You can show up exactly as you are.
 We are all just doing our best with what we have.
 What I’ve learned is that you don’t need to have everything figured out to start the process; you just need to show up.
 Therapy isn't about changing who you are; it’s about rediscovering the strength you already carry.
-I’m here to value your story and help you find a way through the dark spots.
+I'm here to value your story and help you navigate the difficult seasons.
 I truly consider it a privilege to get to know you and support you on this path.

 $160.00